 It’s impossible from a business standpoint to ensure that all of your users aren’t using passwords from other services to access your business-critical systems.
 Your defenses are two-fold: (1) using business versions of password managers like 1Password for Teams or LastPass for Business and (2) securing all of your services with multi-factor authentication (MFA).
 That ensures that even if someone were to get an employee password and that the employee used the same login in one of your business systems, they would not be able to log in without a further MFA code from a text or smartphone app.

 Bottom Line: Use password managers like 1Password or LastPass, and make sure to use their features that allow you to create unique passwords per every site.
-Make sure your business uses Multi-Factor Authentication (MFA) for any critical services to protect your cyber security in 2021.
+Make sure your business uses Multi-Factor Authentication (MFA) for any critical services.

 Over the years, many – including Apple – have spread the idea that Macs is more secure than Windows.
 While this is mostly true, it doesn’t mean that Mac users can be complacent.
 In years past, some brave Mac users considered this as a reason not to install anti-virus software or monitoring agents onto their machines.

 Our experience has shown otherwise.
-Over the past year, we’ve manually cleaned 104 malware reports on Mac systems, and that doesn’t include the hundreds that were auto-cleaned by Sophos.
+Over the past year, we’ve dealt with xx malware reports on Mac systems.
 In many cases, these infections were caught as “suspicious” software, which could have eventually evolved into a more harmful threat.

 A recent analysis of Mac malware by Malwarebytes found that the prevalence of Mac-based malware and adware was growing faster than on the Windows side.
 However, the severity of the malware was less than on Windows.